neuro-symbolic-ai/reasoning_with_nle_emnlp_2024/README.md

  ## Citation

- If you find this repository useful, please consider citing our paper.
+ If you find this repository useful, please consider citing our tutorial paper.

 ```
 @inproceedings{valentino-freitas-2024-introductory,